The Emperor’s Lambda-Class t4-a Shuttle,

 “And in exchange for this generous gift?”

-“You let us go our own way.”
+“You will fire warning shots at us for effect, after which you will jump to hyperspace and let us go our own way.”
 Meera kept the crystal dangling in front of the device where she knew Gekko could see it spin and refract.
 The shuttle pilot comm interrupted and she quickly hit the pause button.

 “Stargazer is hailing us.
 They are transmitting Advisor Aloo’s personal docking codes.
 They must have been expecting him.
 Your orders, Captain Krest?”